SmartTokenLabs/attestation/README.md

 # TokenScript - Attestation

-This repository host the attestation stream of work under TokenScript.
+This repository host the attestation libraries TokenScript.
 Discussion goes to the forum https://community.tokenscript.org/

 ## What is attestation